 He was the unyielding engineer who carved a path between oceans, taming the Panama Canal into existence against impossible odds.

-George Washington Goethals was an army engineer with a talent for turning grand, chaotic visions into orderly, finished reality.
-Born in Brooklyn, he graduated from West Point and spent years mastering river and harbor work.
-His defining moment came in 1907 when President Theodore Roosevelt, frustrated with delays, placed him in sole charge of the Panama Canal project.
-Goethals brought military discipline to the monumental task, managing a vast international workforce, battling landslides and disease, and solving engineering puzzles on a continental scale.
-He wasn't just a builder; he became the first civil governor of the Canal Zone, creating a functioning community in the jungle.
-The canal's 1914 opening was his triumph, a feat that reshaped global trade and cemented his legacy as a master of execution whose name became synonymous with the waterway itself.
+George Washington Goethals took sole charge of the Panama Canal project in 1907, after President Theodore Roosevelt grew frustrated with delays.
+An army engineer born in Brooklyn, Goethals graduated from West Point and spent years mastering river and harbor work.
+He brought military discipline to the monumental task, managing a vast international workforce, battling landslides and disease, and solving engineering puzzles on a continental scale.
+He became the first civil governor of the Canal Zone, creating a functioning community in the jungle.
+The canal's 1914 opening reshaped global trade.
+Goethals's name became synonymous with the waterway itself.

 The biggest hits of 1858